tudelft3d/geo2020/faq/index.md

 __You do not need to write a separate reflection__, this does not apply to the MSc Geomatics thesis, but to other programmes at BK.

-If you get (threatening) emails from the administration at BK asking for it: reply that it's not required for your study and CC the coordinator of the thesis (Hugo Ledoux).
+If you get (threatening) emails from the administration at BK asking for it: reply that it's not required for your study and CC the coordinator of the thesis (Ken Arroyo Ohori).

 - - -

 #### Can my thesis be written in Dutch?

 No, it must be in English.
-And your presentations (P1, P2, P3, P4 and P5) must also all be made in English.
+And your presentations (A1, A3 and A4) must also all be made in English.

 - - -